-The primary purpose of Vigilante.pw is to raise awareness about database breaches.
-Unfortunately, the media do not report on the majority of data breaches as they are primarily concerned with content that will generate the greatest amount of traffic for their websites.
+The purpose of Vigilante.pw is to raise awareness about database breaches.
+Unfortunately, many smaller database breaches go unreported by major sources.
 Thus, we consider what we do to be important as it enables people to find out about which websites have been breached, giving affected website owners the chance to improve the security of their websites and notifying users that they should be wary of what details they give out when signing up for websites.

 Vigilante.pw is not a commercial website.
 It is a non-profit website which acts as an informational directory on websites which have been hacked.
 All of the money gathered via donations and advertisements goes to renting hardware to process data and website costs.
-We do not sell databases to people because we feel that it is too much of a risk because the majority of people buying databases are doing so for what we consider to be unfavourable and non-beneficial causes, such as cracking accounts and advertising on a mass scale (spamming).
-Furthermore, we do not wish to aid people who trade, resell or leak databases as we believe that they are causing more harm than good.
+The data listed on Vigilante.pw is not for sale.

-Unfortunately, a lot of these breached databases are found on the internet which means that not only is data routinely landing in the hands of hackers, but also in the hands of malicious internet users who use public download links of databases to cause harm in one way or another.
-Additionally, a large number of databases are donated to us by people who want us to verify the source of the data in question, as well as people who want to support our mission of reporting on as many data breaches as possible in order to spread awareness about the current state of cybersecurity.
+The majority of the databases we find are collected from different sources on the internet.
+Additionally, databases are donated to us by people who want us to verify the source of the data in question, as well as people who want to support our mission of reporting on as many data breaches as possible in order to spread awareness about the current state of cybersecurity.
 We do not buy data under any circumstances as we believe that this only incentivizes breaches and does not help the situation which we are trying to improve.